GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

    generally share a Java package (the package as defined in `package` statements, for example `package com.google.common.collect`).
 The classpath, which is formed from Maven artifacts and possibly non-Maven sources, is searched for each fully-qualified class name at runtime.
-In order to simplify the discussion, we only talk about the Java package, assuming that the classes of the library are located in that package or subpackages.

 When breaking changes are introduced to library A between major version 1 and major version 2, a choice needs to be made: to rename or not rename?
 This